Compare Ford Clutch Replacement or Clutch Specialist prices near you today.

 What is a clutch?

-The Clutch is the part of your Ford engine which is responsible for engaging and disengaging the power transmission.
+The Clutch is the part of your car engine which is responsible for engaging and disengaging the power transmission.

-When you press the clutch down and move your Ford into gear, you are connecting the two shafts and transitioning from one gear to the next.
+When you press the clutch down and move your car into gear, you are connecting the two shafts and transitioning from one gear to the next.

 Its an essential function which allows a car to move through gears effectively and efficiently.

 Automatic cars have an in-built clutch which takes over the control of this interchange, this means that the car itself decides what gear you should be in depending on the driving conditions regardless of the driver.